DNnate/CISSP-Study-Resources/CISSP-Domain-7-Objectives.md

     - prevent future occurrences
     - mitigate the impact of the incident on the organization
 - Types of investigations:
-    - **administrative**: an investigation that is focused on policy violations.
+    - 📕**administrative**: an investigation that is focused on policy violations.
 They are internal to an orgaisation.
         - Operational investigations have the loosest standards for collection of information.
 They are not intended to produce evidence because they are for internal operational purposes only.
 In addition to resolving the operational issue, operational investigations often conduct a root cause analysis that seeks to identify the reason that an operational issue occurred.
-    - **criminal**: conducted by law enforcement, this type of investigation tries to determine if there is cause to believe (beyond a reasonable doubt) that someone committed a crime
+    - 📕**criminal**: conducted by law enforcement, this type of investigation tries to determine if there is cause to believe (beyond a reasonable doubt) that someone committed a crime
         - the goal is to gather evidence that can be used to convict in court
         - the job of a security professional is to preserve evidence, ensure law enforcement has been contacted, and assist as necessary
-    - **civil**: non-criminal investigation for matters such as contract disputes
+    - 📕**civil**: non-criminal investigation for matters such as contract disputes
         - the goal of a civil investigation is to gather evidence that can be used to support a legal claim in court, and is typically triggered from an imminent or on-going lawsuit
         - the level of proof is much lower for a civil compared to a criminal investigation
         - Most civil cases do not follow the beyond a reasonable doubt standard of proof.
 Instead, they use the weaker preponderance of the evidence standard.
-    - **regulatory**: investigation initiated by a government regulator when there is reason to believe an organization is not in compliance
+    - 📕**regulatory**: investigation initiated by a government regulator when there is reason to believe an organization is not in compliance
         -  this type of investigation varies significantly in scope and could look like any of the other three types of investigation depending on the severity of the allegations
         - as with criminal investigations, it is key to preserve evidence, and assist the regulator’s investigators
 - **Electronic Discovery**: In 🧠legal proceedings, each side has a duty to preserve evidence related to the case and, through the discovery process, share information with their adversary in the proceedings.
 This discovery process applies to both paper records and electronic records, and the electronic discovery (or eDiscovery) process facilitates the processing of electronic information for disclosure.
 The Electronic Discovery Reference Model (EDRM) describes a standard process for conducting eDiscovery with nine aspects: